Article

 There are two ways to add files for deletion:

-- Click Method: Click the drop area to open the file selection dialog
+• Click: Click the drop zone to open the file selection dialog

 3. Delete Files

-Added files will appear in the list.
+Added files will be displayed in the list.
 Click the "Permanently Delete Selected Files" button to execute the deletion.

 Windows has some reserved device names.
-Normally, files or folders with these names cannot be created or deleted:
+Under normal circumstances, files with these names cannot be created or deleted:

-This tool uses the Windows \\?\ prefix path to bypass this restriction, allowing deletion of such special files.
+This tool uses the Windows \\?\ prefix path to bypass this limitation, allowing deletion of such special files.

 Technical Implementation